web-dave/webdave.de/src/assets/posts/angular-elements.md

 ### CustomElements API

-In the Class you can use getter and setter to reflect values to HTML Attributes
+In the class you can use getter and setter to reflect values to HTML Attributes

 #### `this` inside a class definition refers to the DOM element itself